MeeFoundation/mee-js-sdk/README.md

 Mee JS SDK generates an [OIDC Request](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedRequest), based on the data you provided to the Mee JS SDK init function.

-When the user clicks "Connect with Mee", OIDC Request data is passed to the Mee Identity Agent and a user interface is generated, requesting the data claims you asked for.
+When the user clicks "Connect with Mee", OIDC Request data is passed to the Mee Identity Agent and a user interface generated, requesting the data claims you asked for.

-When the user approves the requested data to be shared, the Mee Identity Agent generates an [OIDC Response](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedResponse), encrypting and signing the data, and passes it back to your web app.
+When the user approves the requested data to be shared, the Mee Identity Agent generates an [OIDC Response](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedResponse), encrypts and signs the data and then passes it back to your web app.

 After that, the Mee JS SDK will decrypt the data for you, validate it and pass it to a callback function you provided.